wernerglinka/metalsmith-optimize-html/README.md

 ```

 ## Debugging
-Debug messages can be enabled by setting the DEBUG environment variable:
+Debug messages can be enabled by setting the DEBUG environment variable.
+Metalsmith is expecting the DEBUG environment variable in this format: `metalsmith-<pluginName>`.
+The debug variable should be set to `metalsmith-htmlOptimize` as we have previously imported the plugin as `optimizeHTML`.
 ```bash
 metalsmith.env( 'DEBUG', 'metalsmith-htmlOptimize' );
 ```